 One exciting area, though it’s not strictly manufacturing, is the entertainment industry.
 This is interesting because it uses high end technology, and because it’s moving people, not products, so it’s a totally different challenge.
 The whole industry is open to cutting edge drives, motors and automation technology.

 AH: Be open minded: look beyond conventional PLC-based systems and consider distributed control.
 A conventional PLC system can have a long scan time – so when you are controlling multiple axes on a machine it may limit capacity.
-A distributed solution can offer greater productivity at lower cost.
+A distributed solution can offer greater productivity at a lower cost.
 When you move the intelligence to the level of the drive, it can provide faster response times.

 You should also think about open architecture solutions.
 Some automation suppliers use proprietary software to tie you in to buying all components from them.
 An open supplier sells components compatible with products from other manufacturers, allowing you to always choose the most suitable component for your needs.